asif-coder92/my-NextJs-apps/README.md

-# my-NextJs-apps
-This repository is related to React framework called NextJs.
-NextJs is a popular framework and new modern methodologies in respect of creating Front End UIs'
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).